 Experienced by Renata from Bye Myself

 “Pah, those Germans – they really think they can walk on water!“ Well, they actually can – kind of.
 Along Germany’s Westcoast stretches the world’s largest Wadden sea where, in accordance with the moon phases, the water comes and goes.
-And as it goes, it leaves mudflats – basically a huge muddy area with a fascinating, almost invisible wildlife that’s more important for our planet than the rainforest.
+And as it goes, it leaves mudflats – basically a huge muddy area with fascinating, almost invisible wildlife that’s more important for our planet than the rainforest.
 No wonder it’s been a UNESCO World Heritage Site since 2009.

 “Okay, fine -but what’s with the walking?”
 I’m so glad you’ve asked.
 As the water goes away, people are – metaphorically – flooding the ground.
 While they are enjoying the squishy mud between their toes, they are observing the mud for shells, worms, and crabs.
+This is one of the best leisure activities in Europe for families, especially those with young children who love looking for little critters in the mud.

-At the town of Cuxhaven, it’s even possible to hike from the mainland across the mudflat all the way to the offshore island of Neuwerk.
+In the town of Cuxhaven, it’s even possible to hike from the mainland across the mudflat all the way to the offshore island of Neuwerk.
 However, while frolicking on the tideland along the shore is great fun, long walks should be led by an experienced tour guide.
-Not only will you get tons of information on all the incredible phenomenon.
+Not only will you get tons of information on all the incredible phenomena.
 More importantly, it’s dangerous to venture on the mudflats by yourself since the water might come back faster than expected.

 The hike takes between three to four hours depending on how many stops your guide makes to explain things and, of course, on the walking speed of your group.